kq1231/timely/tasks.md

     - $tab's input controller will have syncToDB function while output controller will have delete and complete function.
     - Less code, clean code.
 Inshaa Allah.

+- Use *freezed* for fast and clean model generation.

 **Inshaa Allah**